Define a simple class (blueprint)

-keyword and how to create individual objects (instances) from that blueprint.
-But what makes these objects useful?
-Part of the answer lies in their ability to hold their own unique data.
-Think of an object like a specific entity, say, a particular customer in an online store.
-This customer object needs to store information specific to them: their name, email address, purchase history, etc. This data stored within an object is known as its attributes.
+Objects are fundamental constructs in programming, defined by a blueprint using the class keyword, from which individual instances are created.
+What makes these objects useful is their capacity to store unique data.
+Consider an object as a specific entity, such as a customer in an online store.
+This customer object needs to store information specific to them: their name, email address, purchase history, and other associated details.
+This data, stored within an object, is known as its attributes.

 Attributes are essentially variables that belong to a specific instance of a class.
 They represent the state or characteristics of that particular object.

 You can add attributes to an object after it has been created using simple dot notation.
-The syntax is object.attribute_name = value
+The syntax is object.attribute_name = value.
+Let's revisit our simple Dog class example:

 # Define a simple class (blueprint)